PeppeMir/CRM_Service_API/README.md

 ## Configuration

-Since the application is based on Spring-Boot, all the configurations are specified in the files ```application.properties``` and ```logback.xml```.
+The application, based on Spring-Boot, keeps all the needed configurations in the files ```application.properties``` and ```logback.xml```.

 ### logback.xml

 With ```logback.xml``` we just configure the logging strategy, together with the text format of each line.
 Information about time, running thread, level and logging class have been added in addition to the logged message itself.

 Furthermore, a rolling policy has been defined for the logging on file: a new log file is generated everytime that either the current file reaches the size of 10MB or the end of the day is passed.
-This means that we will have files named ```log.2018-07-02.1.log```, ```log.2018-07-02.2.log```, ```log.2018-07-03.1.log```, etc. Last but not least, a maximum number of file is maintained in the LOGS folder, in order to avoid an excessive space usage on the disk.
+This means that we will have files named ```log.2018-07-02.0.log```, ```log.2018-07-02.1.log```, ```log.2018-07-03.0.log```, etc.
+Last but not least, a maximum number of file is maintained in the LOGS folder, in order to avoid an excessive space usage on the disk.

 ### application.properties